Bagged Compost Isn’t Cheap So Reusing It Makes Sense. Here Is How I Reuse Old Compost From Pots, Containers and Potato Bags.

 Once compost gets dry it can be hard to rewet.
 So what is a wetting agent.
-Basically it is a product that reduces surface tension in the water which means that it can flow into the spaces within the compost to soil.
-It’s a bit like the dish washing products we use in kitchens or baby shampoo.
+Basically it is a product that reduces surface tension in the water which means that it can flow into the spaces within the compost or soil.
+It’s a bit like the dish washing products we use in kitchens or like baby shampoo.
 In fact, on an amateur basis I have used both of these products.
 But they should be used sparingly.
 A few drops in a gallon (5 litres) of water is enough.
-In fact, too much dish washing liquid could prove toxic to some plants because they use salt to thicken it.
+In fact, too much dish washing liquid could prove toxic to some plants because they use salt to thicken the soap product.
 And luxury products, being thicker, just contain more salt!

 Once the original compost is moist I then tend to boost the nutrient levels with some organic fertiliser.